sarapohland/parce/README.md

 ### 3a.
 Download the overall competency model files

 If you have not done so already, download the [lunar](https://zenodo.org/records/14117660?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ0ZjA3Yjc3LTkyOTEtNDU0Yi05YjkzLWU0M2JkZjUxYTEyZSIsImRhdGEiOnt9LCJyYW5kb20iOiIxMTYwOTY0NmEzY2UyOWE2MTUxMGMxNzIyNDliNzhmYiJ9.AEOqTQwzStDNwMVXWAiImxCXGvuOy3CNmgWoEGW3rlA7uSsSd2wFNkYrc4flVHDvcmrKLimaURupmd26DzaZPA), [speed](https://zenodo.org/records/14117780?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjlhNGQ1ZmZhLWU4YzEtNDU4OS05NGFlLTk4MDZmYzY0ODZiNSIsImRhdGEiOnt9LCJyYW5kb20iOiJjZGFmMTA3MTA0YTFjODQ4ZjAxYTM0MTc1ZWJkMmRkMSJ9.T_jsMnKIgQOKSxsfluK9Qmo3L6jBHpS-KtiLV8SoFTMbUngVpoEF-BwkXyHD_wOZeiN-zr1h3fURQobbmD8kMA), and [pavilion](https://zenodo.org/records/14117974?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImUyNGM4YThhLTM2YjktNDY3Mi1iMjJmLTBlZTJlZmVhNWM1NyIsImRhdGEiOnt9LCJyYW5kb20iOiJmY2ViYjA0NGQ2Y2NmZDc4MmY5MTkyMzU0OGRkMmVkMiJ9.KoR-d-bJKfyRW0bEyEC5bdrmKwCfyHGEKDtFnbQx-QTBON_AV7_hQ2AKFnkflyWpqOiRkBb8-mWzjvsMYbROfQ) models through the provided links.
 Create a folder called `models` in the main directory (`parce`) and unzip each of the downloaded files in this folder.
 You should have three subfolders (`lunar`, `speed`, and `pavilion`) that each contain three zip files (`classify.zip`, `reconstruct.zip`, and `inpaint.zip`).
-For this step, you need the files provided in `reconstruct.zip`.
+For this step, you need the files provided in `classify.zip` and `reconstruct.zip`.
 The trained overall competency estimators used in the paper are saved in files called `parce.p` in these reconstruction folders.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
 To evaluate the reconstruction model, see substep 3e.
 To evaluate the overall competency estimator, see 3g.
 To visualize examples of overall model competency estimates, see substep 3h.
 Otherwise, you can skip to step 4.

 ### 3b.
 Define the reconstruction model architecture